epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

     **DLS users**: the settings in the default ``.bashrc_dev`` are already configured for interacting with the test beamline bl01t on the test cluster Pollux.
+The only change to .devcontainer/.bashrc_dev required is making the GITHUB_ORG variable your personal github user name.

-For epics-containers the most important configuration is held in the ``.bashrc_dev`` file.
+The most important configuration is held in the ``.bashrc_dev`` file.
 The terminals in the devcontainer will source this file when they start.